yduf/yduf.github.io/_posts/2022-05-13-tabular-data.md

 **sqlite** -- Designed for relational data, somewhat ubiquitous, types defined but not enforced

 **parquet** / **hdf5** / **apache feather** / etc -- Designed for scientific use cases, robust, efficient, less ubiquitous
+	- [DuckDB](https://news.ycombinator.com/item?id=31220841) is a lightweight and super fast library/CLI for working with Parquet.
+It’s SQLite for column formats

 **capn proto**, **prototype buffers**, **avro**, **thrift** -- Has specific features for data communication between systems